 Who it’s best for:

 The wildcat is a great crossbow that can be used by beginners and advanced hunters alike.

 #6.
 Barnett Vengeance Reverse Draw Crossbow – Best for professionals

 The Vengeance is a class of ultra-modern crossbows in itself.
-It’s the first reverse limb crossbow from Barnett, and the first one ever to combine the Reverse Limb technology with Carbon Riser technology.
+It’s the first reverse limb crossbow from Barnett and the first to combine the Reverse Limb technology with Carbon Riser technology.
 The advantage of the carbon riser is that it reduces its weight by 43%, which is very significant, and you feel it when you hold it.

 The reverse limb or reverse draw crossbows are the new kid on the block in terms of types of crossbows.
-It’s the most significant advantage that it offers a perfect draw weight vs. speed ratio, meaning that at relatively low draw weight, it produces very high speed and kinetic energy.
-The Vengeance has a draw weight of only 140 lb, and provides a speed of 365 FPS, a ratio unheard of in any compound or recurve bow.
+The most significant advantage is that it offers a perfect draw weight vs. speed ratio, meaning that at relatively low draw weight, it produces very high speed and kinetic energy.
+The Vengeance has a draw weight of only 140 lb and provides a speed of 365 FPS, a ratio unheard of in any compound or recurve bow.

 Another great thing about reverse limb crossbows is is that the center of gravity is closer to the body, which gives the shooter a more comfortable hold and removes fatigues when holding for more extended periods.
 It is also narrower, allowing for a more comfortable slide through the bushes.

-One of the many features that make the Vengeance an advanced crossbow is the adjustable fore grip.
+One of the many features that make the Vengeance an advanced crossbow is an adjustable foregrip.
 It allows you to set it in a vertical position, giving you a very comfortable and solid grip.
-Combined with the reverse draw which brings the center of gravity close to the body, it gives you the feeling of being on the battlefield and winning.
+Combined with the reverse draw, which brings the center of gravity close to the body, it gives you the feeling of being on the battlefield and winning.

 ✅ VIDEO – Watch in-depth Vengeance assembly and review